Terracotta-OSS/terracotta-core/code/base/README.txt

 --no-no
     only build a bare kit and skip ivy also

+maven.useLocalRepo=[true|false]
+    If true, tcbuild will first look in the local Maven repository for Maven artifacts that are to be included in the kit.
+The dist_dev target sets this variable to true automatically.

 dist <product_code> <flavor> [maven.repo=URL] [kit.version=number]
     Create distribution binaries.
     <product_code> may be one of dso (the default), web, or api